 We compete with, among other business members, traditional e-commerce platforms, business directories and online retailers, as well as some smaller competitors who also position themselves as values-aligned platforms.
 The competitive landscape in the app and website platform markets is complex and constantly evolving.
 There are participants of many different sizes with different operational capabilities, platform reach and financial resources.
 Some of the companies we compete with include but are not limited to Yelp, Angi, Nextdoor and Amazon.
 Many of these companies are much larger and more well capitalized than we are.
 Other companies that position themselves as values-aligned platforms include New Founding and Mammoth Nation.
 We also compete with companies such as The Honest Company, Hello Bello, Huggies and Kudos, among others, with our current D2C offerings of disposable diapers and wipes that are sold under our "EveryLifeTM" brand.
 We compete with all of these companies to attract, engage, and retain consumer members and business members.
-We believe that we are a unique platform for value-aligned business members and consumer members who feel increasingly ignored or alienated by many of our competitors and who want to support patriotic, traditional pro-American business members that share their values, or as other companies introduce new products and services, we may become subject to additional competiton.
+We believe that we are a unique platform for value-aligned business members and consumer members who feel increasingly ignored or alienated by many of our competitors and who want to support patriotic, traditional pro-American business members that share their values, and that we can compete effectively on that basis.
+As we introduce future products, as our platform evolves, or as other companies introduce new products and services, we may become subject to additional competition.